1966 San Diego Chargers season: Departures and arrivals

 The Chargers lost two 1965 AFL All-Pros in defensive tackle Ernie Ladd and defensive end Earl Faison; the pair had been named 1st-team All-Pros three and four times respectively during their five years in San Diego, but had expressed dissatisfaction with head coach Sid Gillman in his joint role of general manager early the previous season.
-They had played out the final year of their contracts in 1965, making clear their intention to leave afterwards, and were traded to the Houston Oilers on 15 January in exchange for three defensive players.
-Four days later, AFL commissioner Joe Foss nullified the trade after finding the Oilers guilty of tampering with the players, whose Chargers contracts would not expire until 1 May.
-Ladd eventually signed with the Oilers as a free agent on 7 June; Faison re-signed with the Chargers on 29 July, but Gillman waived him when he struggled with injuries, commenting that Faison had, "a long way to go to become average, much less outstanding."
+They had played out the final year of their contracts in 1965, making clear their intention to leave afterwards, and were traded to the Houston Oilers on January 15 in exchange for three defensive players.
+Four days later, AFL commissioner Joe Foss nullified the trade after finding the Oilers guilty of tampering with the players, whose Chargers contracts would not expire until May 1.
+Ladd eventually signed with the Oilers as a free agent on June 7; Faison re-signed with the Chargers on July 29, but Gillman waived him when he struggled with injuries, commenting that Faison had, "a long way to go to become average, much less outstanding."
 The expansion Miami Dolphins signed Faison on October 19.

 Other defensive departures included Dick Westmoreland, a cornerback who had finished runner-up for the AFL's rookie of the year award in 1963 and led the team in interceptions in 1964, being voted a 2nd-team All-Pro both times.
 After struggling with a broken arm in 1965, he was left unprotected by the Chargers in an expansion draft, and claimed by the Dolphins.
 Another defensive back, Dick Harris, retired from professional football.
-One of the original Chargers from 1960, Harris had made 29 interceptions over his career while being name twice each to the 1st and 2nd All-Pro teams.
+One of the original Chargers from 1960, Harris had made 29 interceptions over his career while being named twice each to the 1st and 2nd All-Pro teams.

 Tight end Dave Kocourek was another original Charger to depart; he was allowed to go to Miami in the expansion draft after making four All-Pro 2nd teams and four AFL All-Star games with San Diego.
 The Chargers gained a replacement tight end when new AFL commissioner Al Davis awarded them Houston's Willie Frazier as compensation for the loss of Ladd.
 Frazier had been voted to the All-Star game once as an Oiler and would be twice more as a Charger, in 1967 and 1969.
 San Diego made a change of specialist kickers, releasing Herb Travenio and giving the job to Dick Van Raaphorst.

-San Diego's coaching staff lost a future Hall of Fame head coach when defensive backfield coach Chuck Noll took the same role with the NFL's Baltimore Colts.
+San Diego's coaching staff lost a future Hall of Fame coach when defensive backfield coach Chuck Noll took the same role with the NFL's Baltimore Colts.
 Noll had been on the Chargers staff since their first season.